seba-1511/lstms.pth/README.md

 * SlowLSTM: a pedagogic example.
 * LSTM: the original.
-* GalLSTM: using dropout as in [Gal & Ghahramami](http://papers.nips.cc/paper/6241-a-theoretically-grounded-application-of-dropout-in-recurrent-neural-networks.pdf): *A Theoretically Grounded Application of Dropout in Recurrent Neural Networks*.
+* GalLSTM: using dropout as in [Gal & Ghahramami](http://papers.nips.cc/paper/6241-a-theoretically-grounded-application-of-dropout-in-recurrent-neural-networks.pdf): *A Theoretically Grounded Application of Dropout in RNNs*.
 * MoonLSTM: using dropout as in [Moon & al](https://www.stat.berkeley.edu/~tsmoon/files/Conference/asru2015.pdf): *RNNDrop: A Novel Dropout for RNNs in ASR*.
 * SemeniutaLSTM: using dropout as in [Semeniuta & al](https://arxiv.org/pdf/1603.05118.pdf): *Recurrent Dropout without Memory Loss*.

-**Convention:** when using dropout, the activations are first computed, and **then** the nodes are droped. (dropout on the output, not the input)
+**Convention:** If applicable, the activations are computed first, and **then** the nodes are droped. (dropout on the output, not the input)

 ## Install